Colin Phipps

 Colin Barry Phipps (23 July 1934 – 10 January 2009) was a British petroleum geologist and chairman of several petroleum companies.
-From 1974 to 1979 he was a Labour Party Member of Parliament, but in the 1980s he joined the Social Democratic Party.
+From 1974 to 1979 he was a Labour Party Member of Parliament, but in the 1980s he joined the Social Democratic Party (SDP).

 Early life and studies

-Colin Barry Phipps was born in Britain on 23 July 1934 at Swansea.
-He attended Townfield Elementary School in Hayes, Middlesex, then Acton County Grammar School, and the Bishop Gore School, Swansea.
+Colin Barry Phipps was born in Swansea on 23 July 1934.
+He attended Townfield Elementary School in Hayes, Middlesex, then Acton County Grammar School and the Bishop Gore School, Swansea.
 From University College London he gained a BSc in Geology in 1955; and a PhD in Geology from the University of Birmingham in 1957.

 Career

 Parliament

-He stood in the Walthamstow East by-election in March 1969, and lost decisively.
+Phipps first stood as a Labour parliamentary candidate in the Walthamstow East by-election in March 1969, where he lost decisively.

 He served as Member of Parliament for Dudley West from February 1974 to 1979, when he stood down.
-His successes in the oil industry made him one of the more wealthy Labour MPs.
-He joined the Social Democratic Party in the 1980s, and unsuccessfully stood for election in Worcester at the 1983 general election, and Stafford in 1987.
+His successes in the oil industry made him one of the more wealthy Labour MPs, as demonstrated by the fact that during parliamentary elections he was often seen campaigning in a Rolls-Royce limousine.
+Firmly on the right of the party, Phipps was a supporter of the EEC but opposed to Scottish and Welsh devolution, while his business background left him with a liberal attitude to economics and taxation that was arguably closer to Thatcherism than to mainstream social democracy.
+Following his departure from the House of Commons, Phipps was (along with Michael Barnes and Dick Taverne) one of the early "outriders" agitating for a split in the Labour Party, forming the Association of Democratic Groups in the West Midlands as a platform for his political ambitions.